OSGConnect/connectbook/submitting-jobs/gpu-jobs.md

   * Tesla P100
   * GeForce GTX 1080

-It is currently not possible to specify which type of GPU you want.
+It is currently not possible to specify exactly what type of GPU you want, but you can match on for example CUDA compute capability.
+For example, use the following requirements expression in your job:

+    requirements = CUDACapability >= 3

 A good example on how create a software stack for GPU use is our TensorFlow example: